 What Happens if I Lose my Case?

-If you lose your case, there will be no recovery and thus, you will not be responsible for attorney’s fees.
+If you lose your case, there will be no recovery, and thus, you will not be responsible for attorney’s fees.
 In these cases, neither you nor your attorney will receive a financial award.
-Depending on the details of your case and your fee agreement, you may or may not be responsible for some of the legal fees mentioned above.
+Depending on the details of your case and your fee agreement, you may be responsible for some of the legal fees we mention above.

 Helping You Stay Financially Secure

-At Daic Law, we understand how difficult it is to recover from a personal injury accident.
+At Daic Law, we understand how difficult it is to recover from an unexpected legal matter.
+Whether it is a personal injury, business dispute, or a change in financial security – it’s challenging.
 Our goal is to help protect your rights and pursue justice with as little strain on your life and family as possible.
-Contact Daic Law today to schedule a free evaluation of your case.
-Send us an email, or call our office today to learn more.
+Contact Daic Law today for a free evaluation of your case.
+Send us an email to email@example.com, or call our office at 877-893-6040 today to learn more.